 Urbanization, human migration, and natural disasters have increased the need for professionals who understand water infrastructure and how it contributes to health and quality of life in communities around the globe.
 These trends will continue to strain water infrastructure and we must invest in resilient communities and develop water infrastructure professionals ready to solve 21st century challenges.

-From spearheading innovative climate resilient policies in regions prone to natural disasters to working with the public sector to improve the water quality of towns and cities, graduates of the water infrastructure track will be professionals equipped with the skills to plan and develop resilient and healthy human communities.
+From spearheading innovative climate resilient policies in regions prone to natural disasters to working with the public sector to improve the water quality of towns and cities, graduates of the Water Infrastructure track will be professionals equipped with the skills to develop and manage resilient and healthy human communities.

 The Water Infrastructure for Human Settlements Track

-The Water Infrastructure for Human Settlement track prepares graduates to employ the foundational principles of water science, water and infrastructure policy and planning, and environmental and human health.
+The Water Infrastructure for Human Settlement track prepares graduates to employ the foundational principles of water science, water and infrastructure policy, and environmental and human health.
 Students apply their learning in many contexts: urban megacities, refugee camps, communities faced with natural disasters, and every type of human settlement.
-Graduates will contribute to high-level policy and planning decisions and be an integral part of shaping the 21st century communities that we live in.
+Graduates will contribute to high-level policy and management decisions and be an integral part of shaping the 21st century communities that we live in.

 - Water infrastructure design, management, operation, and rehabilitation

 - Research design, data acquisition, and data analysis

 - Smart technology and innovative solutions for water infrastructure in both the developed and the developing worlds

 As part of the Water Infrastructure track, you will join an interdisciplinary network of water practitioners across a range of fields and specialties.
 Most significantly, you will also be provided funding to engage in a summer practicum of your choice, ensuring that you can begin applying your knowledge and skill set to the benefit of human communities.